braindynamicslab/demapper/docs/source/extend.rst

-Building an extension to MapperToolbox
+Building an extension to DeMapper
 ========================================

 ========================================